 The Barts Cancer Institute (BCI) is made up of seven Centres.
 Our strength lies in a strong philosophy of close collaboration across these Centres, allowing for multidisciplinary integration into shared research objectives.
 Find out more about each of our Centres below.

-CENTRE FOR BIOMARKERS & BIOTHERAPEUTICS / CENTRE FOR CANCER CELL & MOLECULAR BIOLOGY /
+CENTRE FOR CANCER BIOMARKERS & BIOTHERAPEUTICS / CENTRE FOR CANCER CELL & MOLECULAR BIOLOGY /

 CENTRE FOR CANCER GENOMICS & COMPUTATIONAL BIOLOGY / CENTRE FOR HAEMATO-ONCOLOGY / CENTRE FOR TUMOUR BIOLOGY / CENTRE FOR TUMOUR MICROENVIRONMENT / CENTRE FOR EXPERIMENTAL CANCER MEDICINE